TinoMuzambi/CleanNext.jsBoilerplate/README.md

 This repo is a container for various Next.js boilerplates with different functionality tacked on with box JavaScript and TypeScript.
 To use a specific combination, clone the repo switch to that branch then follow the instructions in that README.

 All branches fetch the latest dependencies and include a dummy api route.
+All the branches also include a Meta component for easily setting the metadata for your site.

 ## Available Branches